peasead/elastic-container/README.md

 ### Status

+Requesting the status will:
-Return the status of the containers.
+- return the current status of the running containers

 ```
 $ ./elastic-container.sh status